 headers.
 It is important to keep the redirection consistent with the alternate

 For this purpose, it does not matter if the server redirects with an HTTP 301 or a 302 status code, but use of 302 is recommended whenever possible.

 redirect users to the URLs pointed to by the

 tag.
 If you choose to use this technique, be aware of the latency caused

 by the client side of redirection due to the need to first download the page,

 uses in the link annotations on the page using the

 Different websites implement different redirection policies.
 Some websites only redirect mobile users visiting a desktop page to the mobile page ("unidirectional" redirects), and some websites redirect both mobile and desktop users if they visit pages on, respectively, the desktop and mobile sites ("bidirectional" redirects).

-For Googlebot, we do not have any preference and recommend that webmasters consider their users when deciding on their redirection policy.
+For Googlebot, we do not have any preference and recommend that you consider your users when deciding on your redirection policy.
 The most important thing is to serve correct and consistent redirects, or in other words, to redirect to the equivalent content on the desktop or mobile site.
 If your configuration is wrong, some users may not be able to see your content at all.

 Also, we suggest giving users a way to override the redirect policy, or in other words, allowing mobile users to view the desktop page and allowing desktop users to see the mobile page if they so choose.